One Stop. Many Options.

 According to a recent study, 60 percent of pre-retirees do not have a plan for how much money they will spend each year in retirement and where that money will come from.1 Additionally, three in four Americans are concerned about economic conditions affecting their ability to have a secure retirement.2

 That's where we come in.
 We use insurance products, such as fixed annuities, and a variety of investment products to help you build financial strategies.
 From tax-efficient strategies to investment advice to protecting some of your assets - we'll cover as many bases as possible to help you create a strategy that supports your retirement lifestyle and long-term financial goals.

 At Nye Financial Group, we can offer you the following products and services;

 Investment Planning & Portfolio Management by Nye Wealth Management

-The traditional “withdraw 4% a year and your money should last” rule of thumb just doesn’t cut it anymore.
+The traditional "withdraw 4 percent a year and your money should last" rule of thumb just doesn't cut it anymore.
 Planning for retirement today is much more complicated and, for many, necessitates keeping some assets invested in securities, throughout retirement, in order to provide long-term inflation protection.

 What happens simultaneously with taking withdrawals to satisfy your income needs?
 The answer is often described as a "double whammy," when the account loses value due to distributions and a market decline.
 Not only can this plausible scenario take place, but it can also take place many times throughout your retirement.
 Mitigating the "double whammy" effect requires slowing down - slowing down the distributions and receiving less income or slowing down the market decline by selling out and locking in the losses.
 Neither of these actions should be part of a long-term retirement plan.